• Skip to primary navigation

 A tray of colorful julienned vegetables are ready to wrap.

-• Cover your spring rolls with a barely damp paper towel and refrigerate until ready to serve to keep them from drying out.
+• Cover finished spring rolls with a barely damp paper towel and refrigerate until ready to serve to keep them from drying out.

 • If sauce thickens too much in the fridge, whisk in 1-2 Tablespoons of water so it’s pourable again.